bonomani/devmon/docs/GRAPHING.md

 ## Using NCV (e.g. the 'connects' Test)

 If you have a test where the value you want to graph is not a repeater (so Devmon's RRD collector isn't useful), and it isn't for a test that Xymon already understands a specific format, then Xymon's NCV collector is probably the last remaining option.
-Add a Name-colon-value line to your message, surrounded by HTML tags (if you want to hide the line on the normal Hobbit display).
+Add a Name-colon-value line to your message, surrounded by HTML tags (if you want to hide the line on the normal Xymon display).

 For example, to graph the numbers of connections you should add the following lines to the message file in the `connects` directory in your template: